-An independent valuation of the company's investment property was performed to determine the fair value as at 31 December 2017.
-The directors are of the opinion that the carrying amount of the investment property as at 31 December 2017 is not materially different from its fair value.
-The company is required to disclose fair values by level of the following fair value measurement hierarchy for non-financial assets carried at fair value:
+An internal valuation of the company's investment property was performed to determine the fair value as at 31 December 2018.
+The directors are of the opinion that the carrying amount of the investment property as at 31 December 2018 is not materially different from its fair value.
+The company is required to disclose fair values by level of the fair value measurement hierarchy described in note 2.4.